Defending Prismacolor Soft-Core Colored Pencils - An Artist & Teacher Speaks Out

 Pencils are made like a sandwich.

-There’s a bottom half of wood with a channel down the length.
-A color core is placed into the channel and then the second wood layer goes on top.
+If you look down the end of any pencil, the bottom half of the wood has a channel down the length.
+The colorful core is placed into the channel and then the second wood layer goes on top.
 Glue holds the wood halves together.
 The glue also keeps the core from sliding out as you color.

 If the glue fails, your pencil falls apart.